 But that was it.
 It was stable.
 It was comfortable.
 It was convenient.
 I could have stayed home and lived in this small cozy bubble that I had created for myself.
 I probably would have met someone and eventually gotten married and had the whole shebang like all Lebanese girls do (and fulfilled my mother’s desire for grandchildren).

 Call it greed.
 Call it madness.
 Call it whatever you want.
 But it wasn’t enough for me.
 I felt like I could do more with my life.
 At 25, I thought it was too soon to be just comfortable or jump into the responsibility of marriage.
 I wanted to challenge myself.
 I wanted to travel.
 I wanted to learn something new.
 I wanted to live alone and really figure out everything about myself.
 And in the monotony that I had created for myself there was no room for that.

-So after a year of debating the decision (but backtracking out of fear of failure) , I applied for my MBA to London and after the painful process of doing exams and interviews and running around putting all the official documents together I got accepted.
+So after a year of debating the decision (but backtracking out of fear of failure) , I applied for my MBA to London.
+After the painful process of doing exams and interviews and running around putting all the official documents together, I got accepted.

 And then came August 25: The day that changed my life irreversibly.

 The day I went from living with my parents and having my amazing friends to living and being completely and utterly alone.

 The day I went from being an employee to a student again.

 The day I traded my car for public transport (where the concept of personal space is nonexistent).

 The day I sat on that bed in a tiny room in South Kensington , London with white pillows and blue sheets and cried so hard I couldn’t breath anymore.